spack/spack/lib/spack/docs/tutorial_packaging.rst

 finding its ``adept-utils`` package.
-Spack has automatically added the include and library directories of ``adept-utils`` to the compiler's search path, but some packages like mpileaks can sometimes be picky and still want things spelled out on their command line.
-But let's continue to pretend we're not brilliant developers, and explore some other debugging paths:
+Spack has automatically added the include and library directories of ``adept-utils`` to the compiler's search path, but some packages like mpileaks can be picky and still want things spelled out on their command line.
+But let's continue to pretend we're not brilliant developers, and explore some other debugging paths.

-We can also enter the build area and try to manually run the build:
+We can enter the build area and try to manually run the build:

 .. code-block:: console